DragonRidersUnite/book/src/04-target-practice.md

 {{#include code/chapter_04/05_spawn_new_targets/app/main.rb:66:76}}
 ```

 We loop through the fireballs and move each one, just as before.
 And then we check to see if it intersects with any of the targets.
-If they do intersect, we delete both the fireball and the target.
+If they do intersect, we mark both the fireball and the target as being hit.

 The one new line is where we push a new target into `args.state.targets` from `#spawn_target`.
 That'll make a new target appear in a random location whenever we hit another.